Student ReferralStudent Login

 General Educational Requirements

 Some career college students and graduates also pursue further certification through the Canadian Addiction Counsellors Certification Federation (CACCF).
-In order to qualify, the applicant must have completed or be enrolled in a program that has been approved by the CACCF, such as Sundance College’s Addictions & Community Health Professional Diploma program
+In order to qualify, the applicant must have completed or be enrolled in a program that has been approved by the CACCF, such as Sundance College’s Addictions & Community Health Professional Diploma program.

 Salary Ranges